marneu/custom_logo/README.md

 Roundcube Webmail Plugin Customize Logo in Session and Print (can depend on domain)

 Plugin to load a different logo within a Round Cube Session and for print out.
-The logo can depend on the domain name (not a must) if you have diffent customers.
+The logo can depend on the domain name (not a must) if you have more than one user group.
-A other default logo can be displayed in case there is no custom_logo available.
+An other default logo can be displayed in case there is no custom_logo available.

 Download and install via http://plugins.roundcube.net